 Before the timber leaves B.C., the timber owner/agent must apply for a provincial permit including a valid exemption, pay a fee in lieu of manufacture, and ensure all provincial accounts are in good standing.

 How to apply for a provincial permit

 An application for a provincial permit is made online through the Log Exemption Information System (LEXIS).

-In the coastal zone and special situations in the interior zone, the FS38 application form is submitted to the regional office by email or fax.
+In special situations in the interior zone, the FS38 application form is submitted to the regional office by email or fax.

 Fee in Lieu of Manufacture